 Supporting the Bride-to-Be

 To sum it all up: Pay attention to the dress code, keep your attire modest and stay far, far away from anything that you see a 21-year old wearing to a nightclub.
+And don't forgot to finish off the look with a cute face mask!
 Apart from that, have fun!
 Eat, drink (but not too much or you’ll be re-enacting the stripper’s moves from the Bachelorette party) and celebrate the lovely bride-to-be.

 Oh, and don’t forget to get the bride a thoughtful gift.
 Nothing says “hope your marriage is filled with love and happiness” like an avocado scooper or bacon-themed socks.
 Just kidding.
 Go get them something off their registry.